Map 10 Journeys near Jerusalem

 Two respectable members of the Jewish religious community who assist at the Temple in Jerusalem – a priest and a Levite (see Exodus 28:1-5 & Leviticus 8:5-22) – pass the man without helping him as they would become ritually ‘unclean’ for seven days if the man died (see Numbers 19:11-16 & Leviticus 21:1-4).
 A Samaritan – a member of the mixed-race community despised and hated by the Jews (see John 4:4-9) – sees the man and has pity on him, even though he has often been verbally abused by Jews himself.
-He bandages the Jewish man’s wounds and takes him to a travellers’ inn (or 'caravanserai') used by Samaritans and other Gentiles – where he gives the 'innkeeper' two silver denarii (two day’s wages) to look after the man until he recovers.
+He bandages the Jewish man’s wounds and takes him to a travellers’ inn (a 'pandocheion' in Greek) used by Samaritans and other Gentiles – where he gives the 'innkeeper' two silver denarii (two day’s wages) to look after the man until he recovers.

 Jesus shows the teacher of the Jewish law that love for one’s neighbour is more important in God’s eyes than adhering to Jewish religious rituals.
 The religious teacher should show mercy like the non-Jewish Samaritan man if he wishes to gain eternal life.